-The most common way to get hepatitis C is through exposure to infected blood.
-This can happen if the blood of someone who has hepatitis C enters your own bloodstream.
+The most common way to contract hepatitis C is through exposure to blood that contains the hepatitis C virus (HCV).
+This might happen if you:

-- have more than one sexual partner
+- have sex without condoms with more than one sexual partner

-- have a sexually transmitted disease
+- have a sexually transmitted disease or HIV

 If your skin is directly exposed to the blood of someone who has hepatitis C, you may contract the virus.
-This situation is rare, but it’s still important to take some precautions at home:
+This situation is rare, but it’s still important to take precautions at home:

 - Clean any blood spills thoroughly.
 Blood on a surface can still be infectious, including dried blood.

-The infection often has no visible symptoms for many years.
+Hepatitis C often has no visible symptoms for many years.
 A blood test is one of the only ways to confirm a diagnosis.

 - eating with utensils shared by someone with hepatitis C